Arisha004/PORTFOLIO_WEBSITE_ARISHA/README.md

 - *Portfolio Section*: Showcases your skills, projects, and contact information.
 - *Responsive Design*: Uses media queries to ensure the website looks good on all devices.
 - *Footer*: Contains a copyright statement and other relevant links.
+- *Navigation Menu Toggle*: Allows users to toggle the visibility of the navigation menu.
+- *Image Sliders*: Each project card features an interactive image slider to display project images.
+- *Dark Mode Toggle*: Enables users to switch between light and dark modes, with their preference saved in localStorage.

 ## Future Enhancements